Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

-The evolutionary trajectory of the model in the phase plane of $\omega_{e}^{\prime}-\omega_{e}$, the effective equation of state parameter and it's derivative, is depicted in Figure \ref{we'_weplot}.
-The $\Lambda$CDM model in $\{\omega_{e}^{\prime}-\omega_{e}\}$ plane is $\{-1,0\}$.
-It complements the results from statefinder analysis by showing that the trajectory is initially confined in the quintessence region $\omega_{e}>-1$, $\omega_{e}^{\prime}<0$ and approaches $\Lambda$CDM in the late time as $\omega_{e} \to-1$, $\omega_{e}^{\prime} \to 0$.\\~\\ The statefinder analysis of an Interacting THDE with Hubble horizon as IR cutoff for $1<\delta<2$ and $\delta>2$ in \cite{Varshney2019fzj} shows that in the same interval of $\delta$ model behaves differently while considering different interactions between dark sectors using SNe $+$ BAO $+$ OHD $+$ CMB.
-It shows that the evolutionary trajectories lies in both quintessence and phatom region and it is complimented by the results from $\omega_{T}^\prime-\omega_{T}$ plane.
-Similar results are found in \cite{sharma2020diagnosing} for interacting THDE with apparent horizon as IR cutoff.
-There, in the absence of interaction their model approaches $\Lambda$CDM and as the interaction increases the distance of approach to the $\Lambda$CDM increases.
-But in the absence of interaction our model mimics $\Lambda$CDM and in the presence of interaction our model approaches $\Lambda$CDM in far future.
-Our results are matching with the results from statefinder parameter planes and $\omega^\prime-\omega$ of THDE model with Hubble horizon as IR cutoff \cite{sharma2019diagnosing}.
+The evolutionary trajectory of the model in the phase plane of $\omega_{e}^{\prime}-\omega_{e}$, the effective equation of state parameter and its derivative, is depicted in Fig. \ref{we'_weplot}.
+It complements the results from statefinder analysis by showing that the trajectory is initially confined in the quintessence region $\omega_{e}>-1$, $\omega_{e}^{\prime}<0$ and approaches de Sitter phase in the late time as $\omega_{e} \to-1$, $\omega_{e}^{\prime} \to 0$.
+The late time cosmic evolution of non interacting THDE model with the Hubble horizon as IR cutoff in flat FRW universe \cite{sharma2019diagnosing,Varshney2019fzj,Dubey:2019kzh} using the $\omega_{de}-\omega^{\prime}_{de}$ plane, where $\omega_{de}$ is the equation of state parameter of dark energy and $\omega^{\prime}_{de}$ is its evolution, shows that for $1<\delta<2$, the model shows quintessence behavior.
+In the presence of interaction \cite{Varshney2019fzj,Sharma:2019bgp}, the model shows completely phantom behavior with higher coupling constant values.
+Whereas the present THDE model shows quintessence behavior in general and approaches de Sitter phase in the late time in the $\omega^\prime_{e}-\omega_{e}$ plane as well.

-\section{Dynamical Analysis of Interacting THDE Model}
+\section{Dynamical analysis of interacting THDE model}

 The dynamical system analysis enables us to see whether the model shows the stable evolution consistent with the observations.
 For the phase space analysis of the model, a set of dimensionless variables is introduced as follows: